-11. Set up sudo rights (HN)
+11. Setup sudo rights (HN)

-A sudo file gives specific users permission to execute specific commands, which require root privileges, on the system.
+A sudo file permits specific users to execute commands requiring root privileges on the system.

-The file that controls all the sudo system rights is:
+The file that controls all the sudo system rights is: /etc/sudoers

-/etc/sudoers

 After adding members to the wheel group, they will, by default, have access to execute commands as root because of the line that reads: